rackerlabs/docs-dedicated-networking/load-balancer/api-docs/f5-api-reference/index.rst

 F5 Big-IP load balancer API reference
 =====================================

+**Note:** *This is a custom Rackspace API which exposes methods to view and manage F5 Load Balancer resources within Rackspace only.*
+This is **NOT** a direct implementation of the official BigIP F5 API, and therefore _is not supported by their official SDK_.

-Learn about the API resources and operations to manage |F5| and review reques and response examples.
+Learn about the API resources and operations to manage |F5| and review request and response examples.

-Use the following :ref:`Base URL <baseurlf5>` to :ref:`submit API requests <send-api-requests>`:
+Use the following :ref:`Base URL <baseurlf5>` to submit API requests:

 ``https://lb.dedicated.api.rackspacecloud.com/2.0/{tenant_id}/f5loadbalancers/{core_id}``